-Aetna considers non-myeloablative bone marrow/peripheral stem cell transplantation (mini-allograft) medically necessary for members with any of the following diseases for which conventional allogeneic stem cell transplantation (ASCT) is considered an established alternative.
-Persons who are unable to tolerate a conventional allogeneic stem cell transplant may be able to tolerate a milder, non-myeloablative conditioning regimen.
+Aetna considers non-myeloablative hematopoietic cell transplantation (mini-allograft) medically necessary for members with any of the following diseases for which conventional allogeneic hematopoietic cell transplantation is considered an established alternative.
+Persons who are unable to tolerate a conventional allogeneic hematopoietic cell transplant may be able to tolerate a milder, non-myeloablative conditioning regimen.
 In these cases, mini-allografting represents a technical modification of an established procedure.

-Aetna considers non-myeloablative bone marrow/peripheral stem cell transplantation (mini-allograft) experimental and investigational for any of the following diseases because it has not been established that allogeneic transplant (conventional ASCT or mini-allograft) is effective in treating these conditions (not an all-inclusive list):
+Aetna considers non-myeloablative hematopoietic cell transplantation (mini-allograft) experimental and investigational for any of the following diseases because it has not been established that a conventional allogeneic hematopoietic cell transplant is effective in treating these conditions (not an all-inclusive list):

 Conventional allogeneic stem cell transplant is an effective therapeutic option for some malignancies and hematological disorders such as acute lymphoblastic leukemia (ALL), acute myelogenous leukemia (AML), aplastic anemia (AA), chronic myelogenous leukemia (CML), Hodgkin's disease (HD), multiple myeloma (MM), non-Hodgkin's lymphoma (NHL), myelodysplasia, neuroblastoma, sickle cell anemia, and thalassemia major.
 However, high-dose conditioning regimens designed both to control the malignancy and to prevent graft rejection are associated with a high incidence of transplant-related organ toxicity and mortality.
 This results in the preclusion of the use of allografting for patients older than 55 years or for younger patients with certain pre-existing organ damage.
 Thus, studies have been ongoing to develop safer allografting procedures that can be extended to older patients or patients with pre-existing organ dysfunction who are currently excluded from consideration for allografting.
 New strategies for allografting entail the use of less intensive conditioning therapy that is administered with the sole purpose of facilitating allogeneic engraftment.
 Pre-clinical studies in a canine model have demonstrated that conditioning regimens for allografting can be markedly reduced in intensity yet still attain the goal of engraftment.
 This reduced intensity conditioning transplant, also known as non-myeloablative transplant or mini-allograft, is usually based on low dose total body irradiation or fludarabine alone or in combination with other drugs followed by a short course of immunosuppression with post-grafting cyclosporine and methotrexate or mycophenolate mofetil.
 Mini-allograft, however, may be associated with severe side effects since non-myeloablative regimens used in this procedure rely on immunosuppressive treatment to prevent graft-versus-host disease (GVHD) following transplantation.
 Such treatment predisposes patients to infections and may also lower the anti-malignancy effects of donor cells.